wajidbaba/global.hackathon/Teams/JustDevIt/ABOUT.md

 # Just Dev It

 Just a few guys who enjoy solving problems with code.
 Our curiosity drives us.
+Before we were programmers we started out as candle makers and milliners

 ## About Us